Do you know you may lose over 50% of traffic if your blog takes more than 3 seconds to load?

 If you host Google fonts locally, then your website won’t make any extra HTTP calls to Google fonts as those will be stored in your web server.
 That improves your website speed.

-Most cache plugins do not cache files that are stored on an external server as they don’t have any control over it.
-If you host google Fonts locally, those can be cached by cache plugins.
+Most cache plugins do not cache files stored on an external server as they don’t have any control over it.
+If you host Google Fonts locally, those can be cached by cache plugins.

 The below image shows the GTMetrix report of a website that uses Google Fonts.
-It shows that the website is loading an extra resource and making an extra HTTP call.
+It shows the website loads an extra resource and makes an extra HTTP call.

 This is a new website with no content.
-Consider if you have a big website, then Google font will make numerous HTTP calls.
+If you have a big website, Google Fonts will make numerous HTTP calls.

-Hosting google font locally helps your cache plugin to cache your google font and thus increase your website speed.
+Hosting Google Font locally helps your cache plugin cache your Google font and thus increases your website speed.

-Below are a few reasons why you should host Google Fonts locally on your own server.
+Below are a few reasons to host Google Fonts locally on your server.

 Is It A Must To Host Google Font Locally In WordPress?

-Well, you can live with google Fonts without hosting on your server.
-All google fonts are loaded from Google CDN and Google CDN is very fast.
+Well, you can live with Google Fonts without hosting on your server.
+All Google fonts are loaded from Google CDN, which is very fast.

-On top of that, if you use popular Google fonts like Poppins and Roboto, there are chances that those fonts are already cached in the web browser.
-In that case, hosting google Fonts locally in WordPress won’t make any difference.
+On top of that, if you use popular Google fonts like Poppins and Roboto, there is a chance that those fonts are already cached in the web browser.
+In that case, hosting Google Fonts locally in WordPress won’t make any difference.

 How To Use Google Font Locally In WordPress?

-There are two methods that we can use to host Google Fonts locally in WordPress.
-One is the manual method and the other is using a plugin.
+We can use two methods to host Google Fonts locally in WordPress.
+One uses the manual method, and the other uses a plugin.

 How To Use Google Font Locally In WordPress Using Manual Method.

-We need to follow the below steps to download and host google fonts locally in WordPress.
-Although there are many other methods that you can use, the below method is the easiest one and I also applied that for my blog.
+We must follow the steps below to download and host Google fonts locally in WordPress.
+Although there are many other methods that you can use, the process below is the easiest one, and I have also applied it to my blog.

-To download your favorite google font file, you need to go to this link, and at the top left corner type in your font name.
+To download your favorite Google font file, go to this link and type your font name in the top left corner.

 Once you select the correct Google font name, you will be presented with all versions of that font file.
 You have charsets to choose from.

-You also have the option to choose the style of the font like regular, italic, bold, etc. Make selections according to your choice.
+You also have the option to choose font styles like regular, italic, bold, etc. Make selections according to your choice.

-Once you have chosen the google font and selected the charsets and style, you will notice a few lines of CSS code that got generated automatically.
+Once you have chosen the Google font and selected the characters and style, you will notice a few lines of CSS code generated automatically.

-Download the file google font file by clicking on the bottom at the bottom of the page.
+Download the Google font file by clicking on the bottom of the page.

 We have selected two styles, so we have only 10 files.
-If you choose more styles, you will see more files in the zip folder.
+You will see more files in the zip folder if you choose more styles.

 Below are the types of font file formats that will be downloaded.
 Most modern browsers support WOFF or WOFF2 format.